thomasisberg/macos-web-development/README.md

 ... without reading tutorials and performing installation steps manually. 🤩

+You will also be able to create `http://cool.com.test` or `http:// cool.co.uk.test` or whatever.

 ### Also

 Because you want to manage your own stack of independent software, which you are free to mess around with in any way you want. *Macos-web-development* simply installs packages – mostly with [Homebrew](https://brew.sh) (which is also automatically installed) – and edits configuration files.